nathanmarz/storm/external/storm-kafka/README.md

 Note that the ZooKeeper and log4j dependencies are excluded to prevent version conflicts with Storm's dependencies.

 ##Writing to Kafka as part of your topology
-You can create an instance of storm.kafka.bolt.KafkaBolt and attach it as a component to your topology or if you are using trident you can use storm.kafka.trident.TridentState, storm.kafka.trident.TridentStateFactory and storm.kafka.trident.TridentKafkaUpdater.
+You can create an instance of org.apache.storm.kafka.bolt.KafkaBolt and attach it as a component to your topology or if you are using trident you can use org.apache.storm.kafka.trident.TridentState, org.apache.storm.kafka.trident.TridentStateFactory and org.apache.storm.kafka.trident.TridentKafkaUpdater.

 You need to provide implementation of following 2 interfaces